• Skip to main content

 Minimum Wage Increase

-The recent increase in the federal minimum wage affects 13 million Americans,
+The 2009 increase in the federal minimum wage affected 13 million Americans,

 However, not everyone is happy about the minimum wage being increased.
 Some think it should have been postponed due to the current state of our economy.